Jeremy Lyons: Musical career

 He moved to Boston in 2005, fleeing from the flooding caused by Hurricane Katrina.
 There he met Dana Colley, Jerome Deupree and Billy Conway from the then disbanded Morphine and they started playing together, informally at first.
 In 2009, Colley and Deupree formed Members of Morphine, on the occasion of the tenth anniversary of the sudden death of frontman Mark Sandman.
 Colley invited Lyons to play the two-string bass and sing in the newly formed band.
-The group later changed its name to Vapors of Morphine, and they had been playing weekly in Atwood’s Tavern, a small venue in Cambridge, Massachusetts, since the spring of 2009.
+The group later changed its name to Vapors of Morphine; they had for several years been playing weekly in Atwood’s Tavern, a small venue in Cambridge, Massachusetts, since the spring of 2009, until around 2015.
+The group has toured internationally, to South America, Europe, Russia and Australia.

 Lyons also performs regularly for children at schools, libraries and special events.
 In 2014, he released a solo album called Make it Better, and beside his work with Vapors of Morphine.

 Since 2015, Lyons has performed with increasing frequency with his group The Busted Jug Band, described on their website as "High Energy Music From the 20's and 30's played by men in top hats and derbies....a festive romp through time featuring group vocals, swinging rhythms and novel instrumentation.
 Inspired by the street bands of the early 20th Century, the group features kazoos, washboard, mandolin, banjo-uke, washtub bass, harmonica, accordion, jug, rhythm bones, National guitar, slide whistle and bicycle horns."
 The Busted Jug Band has released one eponymous CD and a "silent music video" of "When the Sun Goes Down in Harlem" by the Harlem Hamfats on YouTube.
 The band members all have stage names: Jeremy is known in the group as "Smiling Pee Wee Hernando; other members are "Rude Boy" (Rob Rudin), "Early Bird" (Mark Early), "Lefty Boom-Boom" (Den Poitras), and "Kayola O'La" (Kevin Byrne).